Dr. Katherine Bradshaw

 Over the last 10 years, Mrs. Hagenbuch has worked in various aspects of the communications field including the governmental, advertising and healthcare industries.
 Most recently, she was senior communications specialist at the Fortune 500 building manufacturer Owens Corning, where she oversaw their global publication for over 20,000 employees as well as speech writing for the CEO.

-Dr. Terry L. Rentner, a professor in the Department of Journalism and Public Relations at BGSU since 1987, where she teaches public relations and journalism courses at the undergraduate level and pedagogy and health communications at the graduate level.
+Dr. Terry L. Rentner, a professor in Journalism and Public Relations at BGSU since 1987, where she teaches public relations and journalism courses at the undergraduate level and pedagogy and health communications at the graduate level.
 She has twice been a top five finalist for the BGSU Master Teacher Award and served for 20 years as advisor to the Public Relations Student Society of America.
 She is co-founder of the Richard Maxwell project, created to foster student participation in sport media and communication activities and events.
 She is instrumental is launching the NFL Journalism and Communication Boot Camp, a three day workshop that teaches current and former NFL players about column writing, reporting, and radio commentary.

 Dr. Rentner is a health communication scholar and developer of social norms research and programming efforts at the university.
 Her work as a principal or co-investigator in college student health has led to over 20 state and federal grants totaling approximately $1.5 million.
 Her primary research focuses on alcohol, tobacco, and prescription drug misuse, while her secondary research explores issue in public relations teaching.
 She has received several state and national awards for her health communication campaigns, including one from the U.S. Department of Education that named the university’s peer-focused alcohol program as one of eight top programs in the country.
 She has published 15 refereed journal articles and book chapters and has presented close to 50 conference papers.
 Her most recent publication can be found in the Journal of Health Communication: International Perspectives.
-She has also served as chair of the Department of Journalism and Public Relations and most recently as the Director of the School of Media and Communication at BGSU.
+She has also served as chair of the Journalism and Public Relations program and most recently as the Director of the School of Media and Communication at BGSU.

 M.A., education and counseling, Bowling Green State University, B.S., communications education, Bowling Green State University.

 Kelly Taylor teaches design and advising school publications as well as writing and reporting.
-She joined the department full time in August 1998 after teaching high school journalism and advising award winning high school publications for nearly 10 years.
+She joined the program full time in August 1998 after teaching high school journalism and advising award winning high school publications for nearly 10 years.
 Taylor has been nominated twice for the Distinguished Instructor Award in the College of Arts and Sciences at BGSU.
 In 2007 she was inducted into the Great Lakes Interscholastic Press Association Hall of Fame.